Chapter 22 : Love rule #21

 “Everyone will have tea,” Granny Tonks said sternly, fixing a steely but kind gaze on little Lucy.

 “So, we have a few things to talk about,” Teddy began, but I interrupted.
 Lucy was looking exhausted and terrified, and I was worried about her.
-She, like me, had only eaten breakfast that morning, although it felt like a lifetime ago.
+She, like me, had only eaten breakfast and lunch that morning, although it felt like a lifetime ago.
 Add in the day’s massive upheaval, and I wasn’t convinced that she was up for a big conversation.